zammad/zammad-user-documentation/extras/organizations.rst

 Organization Profiles
 ---------------------

-Use the **ticket pane** to view and manage organization profiles.
+Use the **ticket sidebar** to view and manage organization profiles.

 .. figure:: /images/extras/organizations.png
    :alt: Ticket pane (organization view)
    :align: center

-   Click the 👪 tab in the ticket pane to see the organization's profile.
+   Click the 👪 tab in the ticket sidebar to see the organization's profile.

 To edit the organization's profile, use the **organization submenu**: